ManeliFotoutan/Convert-Video-To-Text/README.md

 3. Make your changes.
 4. Submit a pull request.

-## License

-This project is licensed under the MIT License.

----

 For any questions or issues, please open an issue on GitHub or contact me at maneli0foroutan@gmail.com.

----

-**Note:** Replace `yourusername` in the clone URL with your actual GitHub username, and update the contact email to your own.